Teen Marijuana Abuse Treatment

 People who abuse marijuana can become dependent upon it to function and even begin to need it to perform basic life tasks such as getting up in the morning and going to sleep at night.
 Marijuana abuse can also lead to people becoming lazy and apathetic toward their responsibilities, as they become most concerned with enjoying their high and maintaining those symptoms for as long as possible.
 Such apathy toward life can result in people not putting effort toward schoolwork, responsibilities at home, and relationships which, in time, can cause significant harm.

 Regardless of popular notions otherwise, marijuana is an addictive drug, making it difficult to quit.
-For teenagers who are abusing marijuana, treatment addresses not only quitting the drug, but the underlying motivating factors or needs that lead a person to smoke it in the first place.
+For teenagers who are abusing marijuana, teen marijuana abuse treatment addresses not only quitting the drug, but the underlying motivating factors or needs that lead a person to smoke it in the first place.

 Withdrawal from regular marijuana use can often be uncomfortable and difficult, but is not as extreme as some other substances.
 A therapist can first help support a person through these symptoms, then help the person in addressing the effects using has had on parts of life such as relationships or school work, and lastly, can help the person develop new strategies and habits toward addressing their stress or conflicts in life, without turning back to the drug.
 Because some of marijuana’s most prominent effects can be related to life responsibilities, the therapist can help a person get back on track with those neglected aspects.
 This can be especially helpful for a teenager who might perceive these challenges (such as restoring relationships or getting grades up) as too overwhelming to face.